matthiasbock/ushell/README.md

 the user entered via the console.

 ## Configuration
-In your code you must define a list of "programs" to be recognized by the shell.
+In your code you must define a list of "apps", i.e. programs to be recognized by the shell.
 The keywords
 "help"
 and